 Amends Annex 3 to the Agreement by replacing the current Table 1 of the Action Plan and the associated explanatory text with the Table and explanatory text set out in Appendix I to this Resolution and by adding as footnote to the word “wetlands” in paragraph 3.2.2 of Annex 3 (Action Plan) the following text: “For the purposes of the implementation of AEWA, the definition of “wetlands” as provided by Article 1.1 of the Convention on Wetlands of International Importance Especially as Waterfowl Habitat shall apply.”;

 Requests the Secretariat and the Depositary to incorporate all approved amendments into Annex 3 to the Agreement and to reflect pertinent changes of English and scientific names of waterbird species in Annex 2 to the Agreement and to update and disseminate the revised English and French language (online and hard copy) versions in a timely manner and encourages the Secretariat and the Depositary to have the Arabic and Russian language versions revised, resources permitting.

+Urges Parties and stakeholders to enhance monitoring and assessment of those species affected by recent HPAI H5N1 outbreaks and to report these data to allow population assessments for MOP 9 to be made on the basis of most recent information on status.